black25254/GunzAPI-Plugin/README.md

 - `gunz_ammo` - Current ammo count
 - `gunz_magazines` - Available magazines

-## Building

-Requirements:
-- Java 17+
-- Maven

-The compiled JAR will be in the `target` folder.

 ## Support

 For issues and feature requests, please create new issue.